MicrosoftDocs/dynamics365smb-docs/business-central/purchases-powerbi-purchases-overview.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

+The **Purchases Overview** report gives a clear picture of your purchasing activities.
+It highlights important metrics such as

+- Total purchase amounts
+- Outstanding liabilities
+- Invoiced purchases

-The *Purchases Overview* report gives a clear picture of your organization's purchasing activities.
-It highlights important metrics like total purchase amounts, outstanding liabilities, and invoiced purchases.
-By breaking down purchase quantities by location and item category, and providing vendor information, this report helps with financial analysis, budget management, and compliance.
+The report breaks down purchase quantities by location and item category, and provides vendor information to help with financial analysis, budget management, and compliance.

 :::image type="content" source="media/purchases/purchases-overview.png" alt-text="Screenshot of the Purchases Overview Power BI report" lightbox="media/purchases/purchases-overview.png":::

-## How to use the report
+## Use the report

-The *Purchases Overview* report is meant for leadership and management teams to track actual spendings on purchasing activities, manage budgets, and evaluate vendor performance.
+The report helps leadership and management teams track actual spending on purchasing activities, manage budgets, and evaluate vendor performance.

-As a CEO, you can use the *Purchases Overview* report to keep track of the organization's purchasing activities.
-This report provides you with a clear picture of your organization's total purchase amount, outstanding liabilities, and invoiced purchases.
-By analyzing purchase quantities by location and item category, and reviewing vendor information, you can gain valuable insights into your organization's financial performance.
-With this information, you can make informed decisions about budget management and vendor relationship.
+CEOs can use the report to keep track of purchasing activities.
+This report gives a clear picture of your total purchase amount, outstanding liabilities, and invoiced purchases.
+By analyzing purchase quantities by location and item category, and reviewing vendor information, you can gain valuable insights into your financial performance.
+With this information, you can make informed decisions about budget management and vendor relationships.

-As a purchasing manager, you can use this report to identify areas where your organization may be overspending or underspending.
-For example, you may notice that your organization has been spending a lot of money on a specific item category, but the quantity of purchases has been lower than expected.
-This may include reviewing vendor contracts, finding alternative vendors with better prices, or negotiating better terms with existing vendors.
-By taking these actions, you can optimize purchasing activities, reduce costs, and ensure compliance with the overall budget.
+Purchasing managers can identify where you might be overspending or underspending.
+For example, you might notice that your organization spent a lot on a specific item category, but the quantity of purchases was lower than expected.
+You might review vendor contracts, find alternative vendors with better prices, or negotiate better terms with existing vendors.
+By taking these actions, you can optimize purchasing activities, reduce costs, and comply with the overall budget.

 <!-- ## Key Performance Indicators (KPIs)